Linyhazel/FDHProject/README.md

 A method for recognising the places images represent and repositioning them on the map.

 ## Dataset
 We used the python package flickrapi to crawl photos with geo-coordinates inside Venice from Flickr.
-However, if you just want to see the effect, you do not need to download the dataset, because we've trained the model.
+However, if you just want to see the effect, you do not need to download the dataset, because we provide you with the trained model.
 You can find the model link below.

 ## Requirements
 This project is based on python3.7 and above.